qoherent/ria-hub-docs/docs/content/.Administration/config-sheet.md

   - Options other than `never` and `always` can be combined as a comma separated list.
 - `DEFAULT_TRUST_MODEL`: **collaborator**: \[collaborator, committer, collaboratorcommitter\]: The default trust model used for verifying commits.
   - `collaborator`: Trust signatures signed by keys of collaborators.
-  - `committer`: Trust signatures that match committers (This matches GitHub and will force Gitea signed commits to have Gitea as the committer).
+  - `committer`: Trust signatures that match committers (This matches GitHub and will force RIA Hub signed commits to have RIA Hub as the committer).
   - `collaboratorcommitter`: Trust signatures signed by keys of collaborators which match the committer.
 - `WIKI`: **never**: \[never, pubkey, twofa, always, parentsigned\]: Sign commits to wiki.
 - `CRUD_ACTIONS`: **pubkey, twofa, parentsigned**: \[never, pubkey, twofa, parentsigned, always\]: Sign CRUD actions.